 Mustard Oil I Recommend - Jiva Organics Mustard Oil

-2. Organic, Unrefined Coconut Oil - I use unrefined coconut oil in lot of my recipes when I am not using mustard oil.
+2. Organic, Unrefined Coconut Oil (Nariyal Tel) - I use unrefined coconut oil in lot of my recipes when I am not using mustard oil.
 It has light aroma and does NOT add coconut flavor to the recipes.
 If you have been on health wagon, you already know the benefits of coconut oil and so, I will not spend much time discussing all of them here.

 A superb benefit of coconut oil is that is is great for blood sugar balance and helps diabetics.
 It is also highly anti-viral, anti-bacterial, anti-fungal and therefore, helps protect the digestive tract from intestinal germs.
 It lubricates the joints, the digestive tract and (while being consumed), cleans the mouth and teeth from germs.